John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_care_package.md

 * Parameterizing any data in your SQL statements prevents SQLInjection vulnerability.
 SQLInjection vulnerability is bad.
 * Select * is bad - why? assumes a column order, exposes all columns (review the notes if this doesn't sound familiar).
 * You are switching the API to use a database because the user wants more scalability.
-They should be able to expect the API methods (except for the `HomeCalendar` constructor) to be the same per their perspective - behavior, parameters, return values, exceptions.//?
+They should be able to expect the API methods (except for the `HomeCalendar` constructor) to be the same per their perspective - behavior, parameters, return values, exceptions.
 * A story is only done when unit tests for it are complete and pass and the documentation of the public parts of the API are up to date.
 * Dead code - comment it out and leave it around?
 Remove!
 You have version control to be able to go see it if you need it later.
 Commented out code causes clutter - cluttered code is more prone to bugs.
 Clean code is the way to go.
 * Milestone 3: all the unit tests should pass.
 Have a unit test where the two files are not the same?
 Check the XML files yourself.
 Is the difference the way the dates are expressed?
 Look below for info on Dates to see how to fix this.
-* You must add `System.Data.SQLite` to both your HomeCalendar project, *and* to your test project.
+* You must add `System.Data.SQLite.Core` to both your HomeCalendar project, *and* to your test project.
 ## Reminders

 * If you do not understand a story properly, check in with the product owner (your teacher)

 ## Helper Files

-On Lea, you can find
+On Lea/Moodle, you can find

 * a zip of test files
   * Note that these test files are not complete, but have tests for Category and Categories (after changes to database).
 See suggested workflow.